sparksuite/react-accessible-dropdown-menu-hook/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/sparksuite/react-accessible-dropdown-menu-hook.svg)](https://greenkeeper.io/)

 This Hook handles all the accessibility logic when building a dropdown menu, dropdown button, etc., and leaves the design completely up to you.
+[View the demo.](http://sparksuite.github.io/react-accessible-dropdown-menu-hook)

 ## Getting started